About the Basiliere Bridge replacement project

 • Providing opportunities for accelerated construction methods to reduce construction impacts

 The Basiliere Bridge is a symbol of Haverhill.
-Some version of its picture is on the City's own website and the local Fire Department's uniforms.
+Some version of its picture is on the City’s own website and the local Fire Department’s uniforms.
 The Greater Haverhill Chamber of Commerce and Latino Coalition also use a picture of the bridge in their logos.
-A goal shared between MassDOT and Haverhill is that the replacement bridge should reflect its host community and be a source of pride for it as today's bridge is.
+The new bridge is the result of a partnership between MassDOT and the Haverhill community.
+This partnership has produced a structure that reflects its host community and can be a source of pride for it as today’s bridge is.

-• An overall arched appearance reflective of today's bridge.
+• An arched appearance that references the existing bridge.

 Contact for About the Basiliere Bridge replacement project